nsidc/pmesdr/README.md

 ### Quick Regression

-A "quick" regression, intended for quick development cycles, is fast, but only executes tests for the Northern Hemisphere grid and a limited set of pre-defined gsx inputs.
-It assumes that you have re-built the executables (make clean; make all; make install) with whatever changes you may be testing.
+A "quick" regression, intended for quick development cycles, is fast, but only executes tests for the 19H channel (both ltod splits) for 2 input gsx files (which are included in the installation).
+The quick test runs all thress (N, S, and T) projections.
+It assumes that you have built the executables (make clean;
+make all; make install) with whatever changes you may be testing.
 Run a quick regression with:

 ``` bash